campworkcoeman/campworkcoeman.org/summer-camp/overnight-camping.md

 ## Family Camping

 Family camping will be available in the Tee Pee campsite which features standard and deluxe tents as well as an upgrade latrine.
 This opportunity is ideal for families with a Scout attending multiple concurrent day programs or those that just want to spend a few days outdoors.
+Several options are available: (1) bring your own tent for $15/night, (2) standard 7'x9' canvas tents with cots for $25/night, and (3) deluxe 12'x16' canvas tents with bedding for $50/night.

 > %list-group%
-> <a href="https://scoutingevent.com/" class="list-group-item">Family Camping Reservations (Coming Soon)</a>
+> <a href="https://campreservation.com/066/Camps/636" class="list-group-item">Family Camping Reservations (Select Tee Pee Campsite)</a>